Boozoo Bajou – 4

 Respect.
 Over the years, the Boozoo Bajou guys have built quite a reputation in the downtempo segment, producing a series of excellent albums that you can still listen to with enjoyment while other downtempo artists’ work didn’t really age all that well – and then they suddenly drop almost everything that led to this success.
 Instead of crafting yet another high class lounge long player, they come up with something that is way closer to ambient, releasing it on the elite electronic label Apollo instead of their former homes Stereo Deluxe and !K7.

 It’s something like a paradox.
 While – as mentioned – their early work is still perceived as excellent, the genre itself has all but ceased to be relevant, and their output on album two and three pretty much documented this process.
-There was just no space left for further development of this style.
+There was just not much space left for further development of this style.

-Their second album “Dust My Broom” had already seen them move away from Stereo Deluxe and its rather narrow repertoire to !K7, a label that defies categorization by definition.
+Their second album “Dust My Broom” had already seen them move away from Stereo Deluxe and its rather narrow repertoire to !K7, a label that defies categorization by default.
 In a way, this is a transition album, expanding the range of styles, but at the same time watering down the project’s identity.
 Some of the stuff was as expected, some of it different, and somehow the whole thing was slick and incoherent at the same time.

 “Grains” finally showed that the next stage in the project’s transformation wasn’t the widening of the repertoire of styles, it could be found in a reinvention of the qualities that defined them in the first place.
 Tracks like “Fuersattel” or “Tonschraube” showed which direction the journey might take.
 Almost five years later, this album completes the transformation.